AusSRC/SoFiAX_services/README.md

 DATABASE=postgres
 ```

-DATABASE_NAME=sofiadb
-DATABASE_USER=admin
-DATABASE_PASSWORD=admin
-DATABASE_HOST=146.118.69.90
-DATABASE_PORT=5432

-If you deploy the system locally there is a `db` container that is deployed.
-If there is no existing database to connect with you can leave database environment variables empty and it will connect with the raised PostgreSQL container.

 You will also need to specify the `DJANGO_ALLOWED_HOSTS` environment variable when deploying this to a production environment.

 ### Local

+If you deploy the system locally there is a `db` container that is also deployed.
+If there is no existing database to connect with you can leave database environment variables empty and it will connect with the raised PostgreSQL container.

 To raise the services run the following